elif-data/Churn-Analysis-with-R/Churn-Analysis.md

 function and passing “Married”, we can see that married customers bring 64% of the total revenue within the group, the average revenue they bring is almost double compared to single customers.
-This makes sense since the number of customers the both group is similar.
+This makes sense since the number of customers the both groups are similar.

-It could be beneficial for marketing team to target married customers or spend more of the budget on advertising specific to married customers.
+It could be beneficial for the marketing team to target married customers or spend more of the budget on advertising specific to married customers.

 ``` r